Are you paying too much for your medications?

 Medicare health and prescription drug costs can vary widely between plans for the same drug or service.
 During Medicare open enrollment, some people may be able to save hundreds of dollars on out-of-pocket costs just by changing to a different plan.

-In past years, the North Dakota Insurance Department hosted Medicare Part D Annual Enrollment Events across the state; however, this year the department has moved to counseling Medicare beneficiaries by phone due to the COVID-19 pandemic.
+In past years, the North Dakota Insurance Department hosted Medicare Part D Annual Enrollment Events across the state; however, like last year, the department has moved to counseling Medicare beneficiaries by phone due to the COVID-19 pandemic.
 The appointments will still provide beneficiaries of all ages with the opportunity to review, compare or shop for coverage options with the assistance of trained State Health Insurance Counseling (SHIC) volunteer counselors.

 - A current list of prescription medications, including dosages and frequency